cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Abstract

 Today scientists need to deal with a deluge of data in many different disciplines.
-While there are already good software solutions to assist researcher throughout the data life cycle, the applicability of the solutions to certain scientific domains often varies.
-We here introduce the R statistics package `rbefata` that connects to the open source data management platform `BEFdata` that has been developed and is used within the BEF-China experiment.
-We show the use of the package and its interaction with the data management platform using an example workflow that integrates two datasets from the BEF-China experiment.
-The analysis in the workflow is representing already published results, so the data will be open access in the near future.
+While there are good solutions to assist researchers throughout the life cycle of data, the applicability of the solutions to a certain scientific domains often varies.
+We here introduce the `rbefata` package that connects the R statistics environment to the open source data management platform `BEFdata`.
+This platform has been developed and is used within the BEF-China experiment and is specialized in dealing with small and heterogeneous data.
+We show the usage of the package and highlight its interactions with the data management platform `BEFdata`.
+For this an underlying analysis of already published results is used to build a workflow with the `rbefdata` package.
 We discuss the introduced combination of software in the context of the data life cycle and current as well as future data management requirements.
 Additionally we give an outlook on upcoming semantical features like an assisted search and smart merging functionality to be integrated with `rbefdata` and `BEFdata`.